georgehc/dksa/README.md

 After running the demo, in the output directory (default: `./output/`), you should find:

-- `nks_res_diag_experiments1_cv5_test_metrics_bootstrap.csv` (contains final test set metrics, including time-dependent concordance index)
+- `nks_res_diag_*_test_metrics.csv` (contains final test set metrics, including time-dependent concordance index)
 - `train/*_best_cv_hyperparams.pkl` (pickle files containing best hyperparameters found per dataset and also per experimental repeat if you are running with experimental repeats, which by default is turned off)
-- `train/*_train_metrics.txt` (transcript that says what hyperparameter achieves what cross validation scores)
+- `train/*_train_metrics.txt` (transcript that says what hyperparameter achieves what validation/cross-validation scores)
 - `models/` (all trained models are saved here; re-running the demo will result in loading saved models rather than re-training them; to force re-training of a model, be sure to delete the corresponding saved models)
-- `bootstrap/` (per model trained on the full training dataset after cross-validation, the test set bootstrap test metrics are stored in here)
+- `bootstrap/` (per best model selected via the hyperparameter sweep, the test set bootstrap test metrics are stored in here)

 Other methods (aside from NKS-Res-Diag) can be trained similarly (look in the `benchmark` folder to see all the other demo scripts).
 Note that random survival forests (`benchmark/bench_rsf.py`) must already be trained before training NKS-MLP with random survival forest initialization (`benchmark/bench_nks_mlp_init_rsf.py`).
 Similarly, DeepHit (`benchmark/bench_deephit.py`) must already be trained before training NKS-MLP with DeepHit initialization (`benchmark/bench_nks_mlp_init_deephit.py`).